Newspaper Page Text

 votions.
 In his preachments

-“Strong Arm’ Johnson was a natu
+"Strong Arm” Johnson was a natu

 ral rebel.
-“If the blacks (as he
+"If the blacks (as ho

-called them) were not afraid of
+called them i were not afraid of

 death they would fight.
 If they